-Calculating Unreported Tip Income and Additional Taxes on Form 4137
+Calculating Allocated Tips and Additional Taxes on Form 4137

 Help With Preparing Form 4137 So You Don't Pay Too Much

-Employees who receive tip income are supposed to report tips of over $20 each month to their employer for tax purposes.
-Your employer should then calculate tax withholding on these amounts, just as taxes would be withheld on regular earnings.
-So what happens if you don't do that?
-You still have to report the income to the IRS on Form 4137.
+Employees who receive tip income are required to report that money to their employers for tax purposes if the tips are more than $20 a month.
+Your employer should then calculate tax withholding on these amounts, just as taxes would be withheld on your regular earnings.
+You're still required to report the income to the IRS even if you don't report it to your employer, but you would do it on Form 4137.

 Filing Form 4137

-This form calculates the Social Security and Medicare Tax taxes you owe on your tips.
-As a practical matter, the IRS likes to be paid when you get paid, or not long thereafter.
-It imposes a "pay as you go" timetable even for self-employed individuals, and you could potentially end up having to pay a penalty on taxes you paid late because they weren't withheld by your employer—because you didn't report them.
+The IRS likes to be paid when you get paid, or not long thereafter.
+It imposes a "pay as you go" timetable even for self-employed individuals—they must remit quarterly estimated taxes.
+You could potentially end up having to pay a penalty if you pay late because these taxes weren't withheld by your employer.

-You must also file Form 4137 if any amount appears in box 8 on your W-2 statement for "Allocated Tips."
+You must file Form 4137 if any amount appears in Box 8 of your W-2 statement for "Allocated Tips."
 Unfortunately, reporting and paying tax on allocated tips can create a significant tax bill.

 Line-by-Line Instructions for Form 4137

-Line 1: List the company, or companies, to whom you didn't report tips in the spaces provided in this section, along with their employer ID numbers.
-You must also enter the total tips you received from each, including both reported and unreported.
+Line 1: List the company or companies to whom you didn't report tips in the spaces provided in this section, along with their employer ID numbers.
+You must also enter the total tips you received from working for each company, including both reported and unreported.

 - Tips you reported to your employer